DogveloperGit/NeutopiaRandomizerTracker/README.md

 Download the last releases here [https://github.com/DogveloperGit/NeutopiaRandomizerTracker/releases]

-Note: Currently there is no resolution change button, in order to change from the default fullscreen mode, press ALt+Enter or F11. once done should be set for every time it is launched.
+Note: Currently there is no resolution change button, in order to change from the default fullscreen mode, press ALT+Enter or F11. once done should be set for every time it is launched.
 It is also good to relaunch once so the frame cap activates and the thing doesnt eat all the VRam.